kubernetes-sigs/cluster-api-provider-packet/README.md

 `clusterctl` will do the folloiwng:

 1. Connect to your bootstrap cluster either via:
-   * create a new one using [kind](https://github.com/kubernetes-sigs/kind)
+   * creating a new one using [kind](https://github.com/kubernetes-sigs/kind)
-   * connect using the provided kubeconfig
+   * connecting using the provided kubeconfig
-1. Deploy the `cluster-api-controller` and `packet-manager`
+1. Deploy the provider components in `provider-components.yaml`
+1. Update the secret in the cluster with your credentials based on the environment variables set earlier
 1. Create a master node on Packet, download the `kubeconfig` file
 1. Connect to the master and deploy the controllers
 1. Create worker nodes
 1. Deploy add-on components, e.g. the [packet cloud-controller-manager](https://github.com/packethost/packet-ccm) and the [packet cloud storage interface provider](https://github.com/packethost/csi-packet)
-1. If a new `kind` cluster was created, terminate the `kind` cluster
+1. If a new bootstrap cluster was created, terminate it

 ### Deploying Manually

-If you want to deploy manually, rather than using `clusterctl`, do the following.
+If you _really_ want to deploy manually, rather than using `clusterctl`, do the following.
 This assumes that you have generated the yaml files as required.

 1. Ensure you have a cluster running
+1. Edit the `provider-components.yaml` to update the secret at the very end with the real values for the project ID and API key
 1. Deploy the manager controller: `kubectl apply -f provider-components.yaml`
 1. Deploy the cluster: `kubectl apply -f cluster.yaml`
 1. Deploy the machines: `kubectl apply -f machines.yaml`
 1. Deploy the addons: `kubectl apply -f addons.yaml`

+Note that, unlike `clusterctl`, this method will not take care of the following:

+* create a bootstrap cluster
+* inject the actual secret values
-Note that this method will _not_ pivot the control from the bootstrap cluster to the newly started cluster, unlike using `clustertctl`.
+* pivot the control from the bootstrap cluster to the newly started cluster
+* remove the bootstrap cluster

 ## Components